pbandi2020/Stock-Analysis/README.md

 ### Challenges and Difficulties Encountered
 * As a programmer, we look for  What, When, Why, Where and Who as part of the requirements.
 This exercise was very challenging as the HOW was defined.
 Especially it took  several debugging activities to determine the logical error in step 3d.
-As I was using a "nested if" to write the logic and following the direction in step 3d was setting a wrong index and resulting in wrong output.
-Since the suedo code was not very clear on to avoid nested if and step 2a & 2b asked to use For Loop was miss guiding the workflow and logical flow to be implemented.
+As I was using a "nested if" to write the logic and following the directions in step 3d was resulting in a wrong index and wrong output.
+Since the pseudo-code was not very clear and step 2a & 2b asked to use "nested For Loop" was misguiding the logical flow.

 ## Summary
   - Our returns are based on closing prices on the first and last market days of the year.
 Based on this data we may show postive or negative returns for a full year, however we would not know weekly/bi-weekly, monthly or quaterly trends.
 Just by looking at EOY returns will allow for portfolio changes yearly whereby missing out on some potential profits/limiting losses during shorter frequencies.